This page provides more details about 54 ethnic groups, additional information.

 Vietnam’s minorities have substantial autonomy and, though the official national language is Vietnamese, all minority children still learn their local dialect.
 Taxes are supposed to be paid, but Hanoi is far away and it seems that as long as they don’t interfere with political agendas, they can live as they please.
 Police officers and members of the army in minority areas are often members of local tribal groups and the National Assembly in Hanoi is represented by a good number of ethnic minorities.
 While there may be no official discrimination system, the hill tribes, however, still remain at the bottom of the educational and economic ladder.

 Classifying the different groups

 Despite improvements in rural schooling, many minorities marry young, have children and die early.
-Those who live closer to urban centers and the coast fare better.
-The task of neatly classifying the different highland groups is not an easy one.
+Those who live closer to urban centres and the coast fare better.
+The task of neatly classifying the different Highland groups is not an easy one.
 Ethnologists typically classify the Montagnards by linguistic distinction and commonly refer to three main groups (which further splinter into vast and complex sub-groupings).

 The Austro-Asian family includes the Viet Muong, Mon-Khmer, Tay-Tai and Meo-Dzao language groups.

 The Austronesian family, related to Indonesians and Pacific Islanders, were probably the earliest inhabitants of the area but are now restricted to the central highlands, speaking Malayo-Polynesian languages.